montaan/covid-vis/README.md

 yarn start
 ```

-## Add more
+## Add more data

-Copy [Sweden](https://github.com/montaan/covid-vis/tree/master/src/examples/SwedenCOVIDTree) if you have just top-level regions,
+Copy [Finland](https://github.com/montaan/covid-vis/tree/master/src/data/Finland) if you have just top-level regions,
-or [Portugal](https://github.com/montaan/covid-vis/tree/master/src/examples/PortugalCOVIDTree) if you have a deeper regional hierarchy.
+or [Portugal](https://github.com/montaan/covid-vis/tree/master/src/data/Portugal) if you have a deeper regional hierarchy.

 ## License